eavonius/powerdelivery/roles.markdown

 ## Types of role scripts

-There are two types of role scripts, which you can run both of or just one.
-Read the sections below to decide which makes the most sense for your particular infrastructure and release process.
+There are two types of role scripts.
+Read the sections below to decide which types make the most sense for your particular infrastructure and release process.

 <br />